jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 *Evaluation Rule:*
 `symbol` values are variable names.
 When evaluated, a `symbol` is replaced by the value of its binding in the nearest enclosing scope where it is defined.
-An error is raised if `symbol` is not bound in any enclosing scope.
+An error is raised if `symbol` is not defined in any enclosing scope.

 ---